Dealing With Pool Leaks? These Patch Kits Plug the Problem Fast

 Q. How do pool patches work?

-Peel-and-stick products just need to have the backing removed before being applied (some even work underwater).
-Leak sealers “find” small holes then set in contact with the outside air to form a stopper.
+Peel-and-stick products simply require removing the backing before application (some even work underwater).
+Leak sealers “find” small holes and then set in contact with the outside air to form a stopper.
 Epoxy solutions come in two parts that form a bond when mixed.
 Each has specific uses, as discussed in our article.

 Q. Are all pool patches the same?

 No, all pool patches are not the same.
 There are various types and sizes to fix all kinds of pool damage.
-Our list of top picks gives full details of the best pool patches for a variety of purposes.
+We intentionally selected different types of patches to suit a variety of needs.

 Bob Beacham Avatar